cloudnative-pg/cloudnative-pg/docs/src/replica_cluster.md

 Once the replica cluster's base backup is available, you need to define how changes are replicated from the origin, using PostgreSQL continuous recovery.
-There are two options:
+Two options are available:

 - Use streaming replication between the replica cluster and the source.
-  This requires some administrative and security-related work to make sure that the network connection between the two clusters are correctly setup.
+  This requires some administrative and security-related work to make sure that the network connection between the two clusters is correctly set up.
 - Use the WAL archive (on an object store) to fetch the WAL files that are regularly shipped from the source to the object store and pulled by `barman-cloud-wal-restore` in the replica cluster.